Where is my sample? I sent it in at least a week ago and haven't heard anything.

 Ahem.
 As we said in the above question, everyone has their own comfort level with metals.
 If we recommended changing the oil out, it's because we thought metals were high enough that they were making the oil too abrasive to run the oil longer.
 But it's your engine, buddy.
 Run the oil however long you want to and tell us to stick it in our ear.
 We can take it.

-Why are my molybdenum, boron, calcium, phosphorus, and zinc levels different from universal averages?
+Why are my molybdenum, boron, calcium, magnesium, phosphorus, and zinc levels different from universal averages?

 We do not separate out the various oil brands and grades when we calculate universal averages, so in effect, the universal averages are a mix of all different types of oil out there.
 Therefore, the additives that are present in your sample will not match those in the universal averages column.
 Click here to see what all the elements mean and where they come from.